 The scooter folds in half for transport or storage and the handlebars can be folded too.
 On the right side is an LCD display which shows your speed and total distance covered.
 Using the buttons you can choose between three power levels, but you can treat it like a normal kick scooter as well: you won't have to carry it when the battery runs flat.

-Talking of batteries, the Light has a range of 25-30km, so you could easily use it to commute to work.
-And at £999/US$1199, you'd need to have a serious use for it to warrant this kind of outlay.
+Talking of batteries, the Light has a range of 24 miles, so you could easily use it to commute to work.

 As well as the black model we tested, you can also opt for white, blue, orange or green.

 Razor’s E300 electric scooter is a decent mid-range scooter, and is suitable for both kids and teenagers (possibly even big kids too, but we’ll let you decide that!).
 The E300 boasts a speed improvement over the E100, reaching speeds of up to 15mph while matching the 40 minutes of constant use that the E100 offers.

 The E300 also features a ‘super size’ deck and frame, meaning the rider can stand firmly with both feet.
 It also features a twist throttle for finer control over speed, and a retractable kickstand so you don’t have to leave your scooter on its side when not in use.

 The wider 25.4cm tyres should provide a comfortable and smooth ride, and the maximum weight limit for the E300 is 100kg.